coffee-hours/coffeehours.github.io/README.md

 The source materials consist of MyST markdown files (.md) which are built into a webpage using [Ablog](https://ablog.readthedocs.io/en/latest/)

-Files the /posts folder will get turned into blog post.
+Files the /posts folder will get turned into blog posts.

 index.md is the landing page